fxamacker/cbor/README.md

 * v1.2 -- User-defined types can have custom CBOR encoding and decoding by implementing `cbor.Marshaler` and `cbor.Unmarshaler` interfaces.
 * v1.3 -- add struct to/from CBOR array (`toarray` struct tag) for more compact data
 * v1.3 -- add struct to/from CBOR map with int keys (`keyasint` struct tag).
 Simplifies using COSE, etc.

-* [Milestone v2.0](https://github.com/fxamacker/cbor/milestone/3) -- add support for CBOR tags (major type 6) and more encoding modes.
+Coming soon: [Milestone v2.0](https://github.com/fxamacker/cbor/milestone/3) with support for CBOR tags (major type 6) and more encoding modes.

 ## Fuzzing and Code Coverage